lemyskaman/device-search/README.md

     $ git clone https://github.com/lemyskaman/kdevice-gabbler.git

+ then get in the project folder

+    $ cd kdevice-gabbler

-You must have curl installed, then just run the script as any other executable file
+Then if you have **curl** installed just run the script as any other executable file

     $ ./kdevice-gabbler-finder